Big Basin Redwoods State Park - All You Need to Know | A Memory and Pictures

 One of the many hiking trails.

-These are two of the most iconic redwoods situated at the Redwood Loop Trail.
+These are two of the most iconic redwoods on the Redwood Loop Trail.
 Both burnt but luckily survived.
 However, also their bark is blackened.

 Hiking Trails